badeend/Result/docs/index.md

 However, concluding that "every form of checked exceptions must therefore be bad" would be throwing the baby out with the bathwater.
 Checked exception are still useful: _in moderation_.
 Java just got their defaults wrong.

-Using C# exceptions complemented with Results is IMO the best of both worlds; by default you're never forced to unnecessarily check for errors, except for the few places where you explicitly opted-in to that (by using Result).
+Using C#'s Exceptions complemented with Results is IMO the best of both worlds; by default you're never forced to unnecessarily check for errors, except for the few places where you explicitly opted-in to that (by using Result).

 ## Why does this package exist?